ashutoshmjain/gita/src/how.md

 </div>

-## Freedom tech
+## Clean internet

-Part of the mission [^mission] is to contribute my bit in freedom of internet.
-Freedom in this context means a reading experience as it was meant to be - Cookies free , Trackers free, Advertising free !
+Part of the mission [^mission] is to contribute my bit to clean up the internet.
+Just the way oceans are filled up with plastics, the internet is infected with countless cookies and trackers.
+Some of them useful for the functions of websites - but most to profile the users - to serve them pesky ads.
+As a perversion, many of such tools have turned the internet into a surveillance apparatus.
+An immune response to this perversion is the rise of so-called freedom tech - basically a set of privacy tools.
+My goal is to provide a reading experience as it was meant to be - Cookies free , Trackers free, Advertising free !

-A publisher can infest webpages with any number of trackers - sometimes unknowingly.
-It is for them to make sure they don't use "plug and play" code such as Google Analytics.
-It saves the readers from hidden profiling and pesky advertisements.
-Freedom is not only a readers' right, it is also a good design choice - it makes pages load faster.
+A publisher may infest webpages - sometimes unknowingly - because the "plug and play" code such as Google Analytics are easy to install.
+They however breach the sacred trust between a reader and publisher.
+A good reading experience is not only a readers' right, it is also a good design choice - it makes pages load faster.

 <div style="padding-left:40px;font-size:0.9em;">

-The sad part is - in order to keep the internet perceivably free - likes of Google and Facebook turned it into an advertising platform.
+The sad part is - in order to keep the internet (perceivably) free - likes of Google and Facebook turned it into an advertising platform.
 Every click is analysed at the perils of reading experience - to place clickbaits.
 But If you thought they are the only culprits, you would be surprised that CNN  uses as many as 21 trackers!

 ![cnnTrackers](./cnnTrackers.png)